April 21st, Creativity and Innovation Day, is a time to

 * Use colored pencils

-* Always have an unlined notebook and a writing instrument around to record your brilliant ideas
+* Always have an unlined notebook and a writing instrument around to record

 * Keep Model Magic compound on your desk